 What are the 10 heaviest metals, by density and atomic weight, from lightest to heaviest?

 Some of these rankings may surprise you.
-Such as, is lead really not one of the top 10 densest metals?
+Is lead really not one of the top 10 densest metals?
 It’s not.
 But it is one of the heaviest.
 Let’s talk about density, atomic weight and how different metals measure up.

 Density vs. Atomic Weight